TiraLabra/2022_p3/kalvot/lecture.md

 # Course content

 - The programming language to be used has to be accepted by a course assistant.
-At least Java will be accepted
+At least Java and Python will be accepted
     - Ask a course assistant if you prefer some other languages
     - Note that testing and test coverage reporting is required no matter the language
 - **Git** version control and **GitHub** is used